kocenko/AudioFeatureExtractLib/README.md

 4. Compile the package: `cmake --build . --config Release`

 After that the C library should appear in the folder `libs/` with the appropriate `.dll` extension.

+### Input handling

+Inputs provided to the feature extractor have to match the shape defined in the `inc/config.h` file.
+Providing data with different shape than expected can cause the program using this library to crash.
+For now, the responsibility of delivering inputs with appropriate dimensions is on the side of the program using the library.